xmpp-iot/xmpp-iot.github.io/_posts/basics/2014-11-04-read-a-value.md

 ---
 layout: article
-title:  "Read a value from a node"
+title:  "Read a value from a device"
 categories: basics
 modified: 2014-11-04T02:02:02
 tags: [basics]